 4.41.
 While some of the factors to be considered in the processes of justification and optimization can be known or estimated at the preparedness stage, some of them cannot be known or may be known without sufficient accuracy.
-Examples of such factors include seasonal and weather conditions, the occurrence of simultaneous events that may have caused a major loss of essential infrastructure (such as a conventional emergency), the actual radionuclides involved and the different lifestyles and dietary habits of the population.
-The processes of justification and optimization should recognize and allow for such uncertainties and limitations of the information available at the preparedness stage to ensure that such uncertainties are appropriately considered during the response.
+Examples of such factors include seasonal and weather conditions, the occurrence of simultaneous or sequential events that may have caused a major loss of essential infrastructure (such as a conventional emergency), the actual radionuclides involved and the different lifestyles and dietary habits of the population.
+The processes of justification and optimization should recognize such uncertainties and limitations in terms of the information available at the preparedness stage and should ensure that these uncertainties are adequately reflected in the estimated impact of an emergency and are appropriately considered during the response.